-You probably want to know how to pronounce my name: it’s “Ahh-run-kah”.
-Technically you’re supposed to roll the “R” but if you can’t, don’t worry; I answer to a number of variations and won’t be offended if you botch the pronunciation.
-I answer to Dr. Jones if you’d like to be more formal and AJ if you’d rather not.
-My pronouns are she/her.
+First of all, you probably want to know how to pronounce my name: it’s “Ahh-run-ka”.
+Technically you’re supposed to roll the “R” but don’t worry if you can’t; I answer to a number of variations and won’t be offended if you botch the pronunciation.
+Call me Dr. Jones if you’d like to be more formal or “AJ” if you’d rather not.

-I grew up in Blue Mountain and Collingwood, Ontario, where I spent most of my childhood skiing, riding my bike, climbing trees and exploring the great outdoors.
-Surrounded by artists and endless material for inspiration, including adventures in Europe and Mexico with my parents and sister, I spent a lot of time drawing and painting.
+I grew up in Blue Mountain and Collingwood, Ontario, where I spent most of my childhood skiing, climbing trees, catching frogs and swimming in Southern Georgian Bay.
+Surrounded by artists and endless material for inspiration, I spent a lot of time drawing and painting.
 The rest of the time I had my nose in a book.
-I left this paradise to study at the University of Guelph where I thrived in health sciences but struggled to decide on a career path until one day I quite literally stumbled upon naturopathic medicine.
-After seeing a naturopathic doctor for my own health concerns I realized this profession was a natural fit.
-I was accepted to the Doctor of Naturopathy program at the Canadian College of Naturopathic Medicine in Toronto and graduated in 2008.
-I opened my naturopathic practice in Collingwood in 2009 and have served the Southern Georgian Bay community ever since.
+I left this paradise for the University of Guelph to study biological science and became interested in nutrition and botanical medicine.
+After seeing a naturopathic doctor for my own health challenges I realized the profession was a natural fit and applied to the Canadian College of Naturopathic Medicine in Toronto.
+Four years later I graduated from the Doctor of Naturopathy program and moved back to my hometown of Collingwood where I opened a naturopathic practice in 2009 and have been serving my community ever since.

 When I’m not in the office you’ll find me skiing, riding my bike to the farmers’ market, hugging trees and exploring Georgian Bay on my paddle board.
-When you can’t find me I’m either in my kitchen preparing handmade pasta or somewhere in the Mediterranean under a yellow and white striped umbrella, sipping Rosato with my husband.
+If you can’t find me I’m probably in my kitchen preparing handmade pasta with my husband or gallivanting around the Mediterranean or Pacific Northwest 🙂